 Work/Life Experience Applicants may be eligible for unit exemption in recognition of prior experience.
 This could result in course credit via the grade of 'Advanced Standing' (AS).

+Recognition of Prior Experience is an assessment process used to determine the extent to which a student has achieved the required learning outcomes of a unit of study.
 Where course credit is granted, the student is exempt from attending that particular unit in order to complete their qualification.
 The maximum number of units for which exemption may be granted is 50% of the total credit points for the course.